j-nagar/recipes-and-ratings-analysis/README.md

  frameborder="0"
  ></iframe>

-The box plot is used to address the overplotting issue observed in the scatter plot and displays the distribution of saturated fat (PDV) across different calorie ranges.
-The graph shows a clear trend: recipes with higher calorie counts generally have higher saturated fat values.
+The box plot is used to address the overplotting issue observed in the scatter plot and displays the distribution of saturated fat (PDV) across different calorie ranges, filtered so that only recipes that are 3000 calories or lower, in order to eliminate extreme outliers, are considered.
+The graph shows a trend: recipes with higher calorie counts generally have higher saturated fat values.

 ### Interesting Aggregates